kubernetes/community/contributors/design-proposals/garbage-collection.md

   * Watches for create/update/delete events for all resources, enqueues the events to the *Event Queue*.
   * Worker:
     * Dequeues an item from the *Event Queue*.
-    * If the item is an creation or update, then updates the DAG accordingly.
+    * If the item is a creation or update, then updates the DAG accordingly.
       * If the object has an owner and the owner doesn’t exist in the DAG yet, then apart from adding the object to the DAG, also enqueues the object to the *Dirty Queue*.
     * If the item is a deletion, then removes the object from the DAG, and enqueues all its dependent objects to the *Dirty Queue*.
   * The propagator shouldn't need to do any RPCs, so a single worker should be sufficient.
 This makes locking easier.